|

 This was very early in my life, when I was before the age of

-episodic memories, so except for the few photos I later received from my mom and the many stories that mom told me about that time, (both of which helped me to piece together my life then,) I don′t remember anything from this time of my life.
+episodic memories, so except for the few photos I later received from my mom and the many stories that she told me about that time, (both of which helped me to piece together my life then,) I don′t remember anything from this time of my life.

 After leaving our home in New Orleans, Dad then drove his family across nearly one thousand miles to the north Texas panhandle where he had been hired for his first job, in the small town of Borger, Texas.
 Mom always was a good wife, seeing to it that supper was on the table when Dad got home from work, and the best mother to her boys always making sure that both boys were well fed, kept spotlessly clean and dressed appropriately for the north Texas cold winters.